City

 What is it like to work in Salem, MA?

-Working in Salem, MA offers a unique blend of history and modern opportunities.
-The city is home to several notable companies, including Raytheon and the Salem Hospital.
+Working in Salem, MA, offers a unique blend of rich history and modern opportunities.
+Salem, known for the 1692 witch trials, attracts many visitors and creates a lively atmosphere.
+The city is home to several notable companies, including Salem Five, a local bank, and Raytheon, a major defense contractor.

 View jobs in Salem, MA